 Single country projects/ programmes

-NIEs that are at the concept development stage of the Fund’s project cycle process have the option to request a project formulation grant (PFG) up to a maximum of US$ 30,000 per project together with their submission of the project concept to the Board.
+NIEs that are at the concept development stage of the Fund’s project cycle process have the option to request a Project Formulation Grant (PFG) up to a maximum of US$ 30,000 per project together with their submission of the project concept to the Board.
 PFGs can support project formulation activities, including among others feasibility studies or consultations.
 A PFG could only be awarded when a project concept has been presented to and endorsed by the Board.
 The template for a Request for PFG is available under Project Proposal Materials.
-To complement the PFGs and to support the undertaking of specialist technical assessments during project preparation and design, the Board has also made available Project Formulation Assistance (PFA) grants under the Readiness Programme, up to a maximum of US$ 20,000 per project, which are also available to NIEs that apply for innovation large grants.
-PFGs would be funded from the provision dedicated to the Large Grants for Innovation whereas PFAs would be financed outside the provision.
+To complement the PFGs and to support the undertaking of specialist technical assessments during project preparation and design, the Board has also made available Project Formulation Assistance (PFA) grants under the Readiness Programme, up to a maximum of US$ 20,000 per project, which are also available to NIEs that propose large innovation projects.
+PFGs would be funded from the provision dedicated to the Large Innovation Projects whereas PFAs would be financed outside the provision.

 For a project for which PFG funding is sought, the total amount of funding inclusive of PFG (but not PFA) cannot exceed US$ 5 million.